Chemical Industry News, Data & Insights

 Project Overview

-Bondalti Chemicals has launched a new chlor-alkali production facility in Estarreja, Portugal, utilizing Asahi Kasei's advanced electrolysis technology.
-The project, constructed by CAC Engineering, aims to enhance efficiency and reduce power consumption in the chlor-alkali industry.
+Bondalti Chemicals has launched a chlor-alkali production facility in Estarreja, Portugal, utilizing Asahi Kasei's advanced electrolysis technology.
+The plant, constructed by CAC Engineering, aims to enhance efficiency and reduce power consumption in the chlor-alkali industry.

 Technological Advancements